dielduarte/janusdoc/README.md

 JanusDoc also creates a `.janusdoc/` directory containing:

 - `auto_styleguide.md` - Auto-generated documentation style guide (can be customized)
+- `doc_map.md` - Documentation map describing each file's purpose, when to update it, and related files
 - `embeddings.json` - Vector embeddings for semantic search

 ## How It Works

-1. **Initialization**: JanusDoc scans your documentation, learns your style, and creates embeddings for efficient searching
+1. **Initialization**: JanusDoc scans your documentation and generates:
+   - A style guide based on your existing docs
+   - A documentation map describing each file's purpose and relationships
+   - Vector embeddings for semantic search

 2. **PR Analysis**: When analyzing a PR, JanusDoc:
    - Fetches the code changes from GitHub
-   - Summarizes the changes using AI
+   - Summarizes the changes using AI (including documentation impact)
    - Uses semantic search to find relevant documentation
+   - Uses the documentation map to understand file relationships
    - Analyzes whether documentation updates are needed
    - Posts suggestions as a PR comment